hlship/cli-tools/README.md

 or positional arguments; `cli-tools` takes care of the majority of command line parsing and validation for you.

+`cli-tools` is generally used to create tools that contain individual commands; each of these commands has its own unique options and arguments; `cli-tools` identifies the command from the first command line argument, then passes the remaining arguments to the selected command.

-`cli-tools` is generally used to create tools that contain sub-commands.
-It can be used for tools that simply have options and arguments but not sub-commands.
+`cli-tools` can be used for tools that simply have options and arguments but not commands.
 It isn't intended for tools that have more deeply nested levels of sub-commands.

-`cli-tools` can work with Babashka, or with Clojure, but the near instantaneous startup time of Babashka is compelling for the kind of low-ceremony tools inteaded by `cli-tools`.
+`cli-tools` can work with Babashka, or with Clojure, but the near instantaneous startup time of Babashka is compelling for the kind of low-ceremony tools that `cli-tools` is intended for.

 ## defcommand